Beach Monitoring and Assessments

 The DNR receives funds for a number of beach monitoring activities.
 The department provides annual updates on the state's beach health, provides funding to local, state and federal partners monitoring or assessing beaches and manages the state's Great Lakes Beach Program.

-2021 marks the 20th year for Wisconsin's Beach Program as part of the federal BEACH (Beaches Environmental Assessment and Coastal Health) Act of 2000.
+Wisconsin's Beach Program is part of the federal BEACH (Beaches Environmental Assessment and Coastal Health) Act of 2000.
 The BEACH Act is an amendment to the Clean Water Act which requires all coastal states, including Great Lakes states, to develop programs for effective water quality monitoring and public notification at coastal recreational beaches.
 The U.S. Environmental Protection Agency has made grants available to participating states to develop and implement a statewide beach program.
 These funds allow communities with Great Lakes beaches to monitor for elevated levels of Escherichia coli, a pathogen that can cause illness if ingested.
 The monitoring data helps local health officials determine when to close a beach due to unsafe conditions and to notify the public so that beach visitors can make informed choices about swimming at the beach.

 In addition to coastal beach monitoring, the DNR provides beach monitoring at all state parks with beaches.
 This monitoring program provides a critical supplement to local agency monitoring on the safety of swimming beaches in a given county.

 County health officials are also charged with managing inland beaches.
 Many inland beaches are monitored through county health programs, and county health departments share data with the state and federal agencies.